vivid-planet/comet/docs/docs/comet-core-development/creating-customizable-admin-components.md

 Each element or subcomponent of a Comet Admin component is defined as a slot.

-A slot is created and styled by using `createComponentSlot()` and passing in the HTML element or component you want to be the base of your slot.
+A slot is created and styled by using `createComponentSlot()` and passing in the HTML element or component you want to base your slot on.

 Additionally, the component's name must be passed in, as well as the slot's name, as defined in the class key type.